borgeby/jarl/README.md

 code, we use `.cljc` files and [reader conditionals](https://clojure.org/guides/reader_conditionals) where possible, and try to use `.clj` (Clojure) and `.cljs` (ClojureScript) files only when a particular namespace relies extensively on features found in the host system (such as functions related to date and time).

-Most notable things currently missing for full ClojureScript support:

-* Unit tests don't currently work with the `testingbuiltin` macro.
-As we rely heavily on this macro, fixing this should be high up on the list of priorities.
-* Node is currently assumed as the JS environment.
-Only a few places rely on Node-specific functionality, and those should be clearly isolated as such.
-Running Jarl both in Node and in the browser is definitely our goal.

 #### Building ClojureScript